Guardians vs. Reds: Betting Trends, Records ATS, Home/Road Splits

 Guardians Recent Betting Performance

+- In eight games as the underdog over the last 10 matchups, the Guardians have a record of 4-4.

+- When it comes to the over/under, the Guardians and their opponents are 4-6-0 in their previous 10 games.

-- The Guardians' previous 10 games have not had a runline posted by oddsmakers.
-The average over/under set by bookmakers in Cleveland's past three games has been 7.5, a stretch during which the Guardians and their opponents have hit the over every time.
+- The Guardians' previous 10 games have not had a spread posted by sportsbooks.

 Guardians Betting Records & Stats

+- The Guardians have come away with 21 wins in the 52 contests they have been listed as the underdogs in this season.

+- Cleveland is 2-10 this season when entering a game as the underdog by +135 or more on the moneyline.

-- The Guardians have an implied victory probability of 52.4% according to the moneyline set for this matchup.
+- The Guardians have an implied victory probability of 42.6% according to the moneyline set by oddsmakers for this matchup.

-- So far this season, Cleveland and its opponents have hit the over in 49 of its 118 games with a total.
+- Cleveland's games have gone over the total in 49 of its 119 chances.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!